wrroberts/wrroberts.github.io/index.md

   </a>
 </p>

-For my doctoral work, I explored patterns of flower diversification in the genus _Achimenes_ (Gesneriaceae), using both phylogenomics and comparative gene expression analyses.
-My current research focuses on the phylogenomics and evolutionary genomics of diatoms, focusing on the centric diatom order Thalassiosirales as an emerging model lineage that spans the marine-freshwater salinity gradient and exhibits substantial genome size variation.
+Previously, I explored the genetics of flower diversification in the genus _Achimenes_ (Gesneriaceae).
+My current research focuses on ecological and evolutionary genomics of diatoms, focusing on the centric diatom order Thalassiosirales as an emerging model lineage that spans the marine-freshwater salinity gradient and exhibits substantial genome size variation.

 {% include button.html label="Research details" link="/research" %}

 {% include section.html header="Teaching" %}

 I have formal teaching experience from Washington State University for courses in _Introductory Biology_, _Introductory Botany_, and _Systematic Botany_.
 My responsibilities included laboratory instruction and lecturing, curriculum development and course design, laboratory prep, writing quizzes and exams, performing course assessments, and providing office hours.
 I also pursued professional development opportunities and coursework to improve my college teaching skills.
+My goal as an instructor is to foster intellectual growth, curiosity, and creative thinking in my students.

 I began my interest in education as an undergraduate teaching assistant and supplemental instructor at Whitworth Universrity for courses in _General Biology_, _Plant Biology_, and _Genetics_.
 I provided laboratory instruction, organized and led study sessions, and created study guides and worksheets to aid student learning.